Our School App Stay connected on the go...

 Inclusion & Intervention

 We know that choosing a secondary school is difficult for all families but even more so if your child has additional needs.
-If you want to talk to our SENCO about the support that we are able to offer then please complete the form here to arrange for her to give you a call.
+If you want to talk to our SENCO about the support that we are able to offer then please use the form below.

 Tour of The Den